Humberstone and Hamilton: Name

-The ward takes its name from the historical village of Humberstone and the modern housing estate of Hamilton.
+The ward takes its name from the historical village of Humberstone and the modern housing estate and ancient village of Hamilton.
 The place-name 'Humberstone' is first attested in the Domesday Book of 1086, where it appears as 'Humerstane'.
 The name means 'Hunbeorht's stone'.
 The "Humber stone" is a granite monolith of unknown (perhaps glacial) origin that lies in a field in Hamilton.
 Until 1750 it had been fully exposed, but was then truncated and the remainder buried by a farmer.
-In the 1980s it was partially uncovered and made accessible to the public.
-It was then fenced in when the Leicester north ring road was built and had a sign erected at the site, describing the stone's history.
+It was partly exposed in 1878, when it was estimated to have a volume of approximately 200 ft3 and thus weigh about 15 lt.
+It was said to line up with a stone nearby, St. John's Stone", to indicate sunrise at midsummer, or at Beltane.
+In the 1980s it was again partially uncovered and made accessible to the public.
+It was then fenced in when the Leicester north ring road was built and a sign was erected at the site, describing the stone's history.

 Hamilton was named after a deserted medieval village in the civil parish of Barkby Thorpe, just outside the Leicester city boundary.
-The name is being revived for new developments on the A563 road, east of Rushey Mead.

 Medieval and later history

 The village of Humberstone has been inhabited for many centuries.
-Part of the wall around the local St Mary's church is an original cob wall.
+Part of the wall around St Mary's church is an original cob wall.
 There is also a thatched cruck cottage dating from a similar time.
-The oldest parts of the church are the tower and the walls of the chancel,which are medieval.
+The oldest parts of the church are the tower and the walls of the chancel, which are medieval.
 The chancel windows are nineteenth century.
-The rest of the church was rebuilt in 1857-8 to the designs of Raphael Brandon.
+The rest of the church was rebuilt in 1857–8 to the designs of Raphael Brandon.
 Inside he used locally obtained Humberstone alabaster for the carved capitals of the pillars in the nave and other details.
 The church contains a slab with a picture of a knight incised on it.
 This was from the tomb of Richard Hotoft who died in 1451.